Integrative Physiology (IPHY)

 IPHY 4040 (3) History of Medicine

 Explores the history of western European medicine from the Middle Ages to the 19th century with a focus on the influence of social events and how these shaped the process and evolution of medicine.
 Projects explore topics of student interest that might include pharmacology, pathology, mental illness, optometry, dentistry, women in medicine, and the influence of war on medical practices.
-This is a three-week (Maymester) Education Abroad Global Seminar.
+This is a three-week Education Abroad Global Seminar.

-Requisites: Requires prerequisite course of IPHY 3410 (minimum grade C-)
+Requisites: Prerequisite PHY 3410 (minimum grade C-)

 IPHY 4041 (3) Global Health and Disease